 A flyweight virtuoso who redefined mixed martial arts with flawless technique, setting the UFC record for consecutive title defenses with surgical precision.

-Demetrious 'Mighty Mouse' Johnson didn't just win fights; he executed them with a blend of speed, fight IQ, and technical mastery that made him peerless for half a decade.
-As the UFC's inaugural flyweight champion, he defended his belt 11 straight times, a record that stood for years, systematically dismantling a generation of contenders.
-Johnson was the complete martial artist—a wrestler who could strike, a striker who could grapple, and an innovator who famously pulled off a suplex-into-armbar move that seemed plucked from a video game.
-When his historic UFC run ended, he did the unthinkable: he moved to ONE Championship and won its flyweight title, proving his greatness transcended any single organization.
+Demetrious Johnson defended the UFC flyweight championship 11 straight times, a record that stood for years.
+As the inaugural flyweight champion, he systematically dismantled a generation of contenders.
+Johnson was a wrestler who could strike, a striker who could grapple, and an innovator who pulled off a suplex-into-armbar move.
+When his UFC run ended, he moved to ONE Championship and won its flyweight title.
 Compact, soft-spoken, and ruthlessly efficient, Johnson forced the world to appreciate the artistry of the smaller weight classes, building a strong case as the most technically perfect fighter the sport has ever seen.

 1981–1996